-What are the responsibilities of a Buy-to-Let landlord?
+What are the Buy-to-Let Landlord responsibilities?

-At the start of your investment journey, especially as a professional Buy-to-Let landlord, it’s vital to be aware of your legal and financial responsibilities – especially towards your tenants.
+At the start of your investment journey, especially as a professional Buy-to-Let Landlord, it’s vital to be aware of your legal and financial responsibilities – especially towards your tenants.
 Getting the fundamentals right at the start of your investment will put you in good stead going into the future, mitigating issues you may find down the line.

 There are a few different tenancy agreements but the most common is an assured shorthold tenancy (AST).
 These contracts represent the legal right for a tenant to live in the property – whether it’s a fixed duration or on a rolling basis.